25+ Hilarious Butterball Help Line Calls to Share This Thanksgiving

 Keeping up the ruse

 The wife of a chef called in, ready to spend their first Thanksgiving together as a married couple.
 Her husband was convinced she was a great cook… But only because she’d been sneaking restaurant meals into pots and pans before her husband got back for the “homemade” meals.
-She didn’t want the magic to end on Thanksgiving, so she pulled off the special meal with advice from the Butterball hotline.
+She didn’t want the magic to end on Thanksgiving, so she pulled off the special meal with advice from the Butterball help line.

 The secret ingredient